hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 When using a `policy_type` of `Predefined` the following fields are supported:

-* `policy_name` - (Optional) The Name of the Policy e.g AppGwSslPolicy20170401S.
+* `policy_name` - (Optional) The Name of the Policy e.g. AppGwSslPolicy20170401S.
 Required if `policy_type` is set to `Predefined`.
 Possible values can change over time and are published here <https://docs.microsoft.com/azure/application-gateway/application-gateway-ssl-policy-overview>.
 Not compatible with `disabled_protocols`.

 When using a `policy_type` of `Custom` the following fields are supported: